 There is a lot of phrases for leather imitation.
 Some of them are false leather, fake leather, leatherette, synthetic leather, artificial leather, leather created man or skai.
 Artificial pelts are known as artificial pelts or artificial furs.
 A polyurethane coating instead of PVC coating is available in modern synthetic leather.
 Thus, the name PU leather imitation is employed.
 In areas of China, imitation leather is called PU leather, whereas in other places the Portuguese call it napa, and many different phrases exist.

-History of Fake Leather
+History of Synthetic Leather

 Presstoff was one of the original kinds of false leather and still stands in production today.
 This textile has been created in Germany and has been utilized extensively in WWII because of the tightly rationed usage of pure leather.
 However, Presstoff production never became very popular beyond Germany, and customers quickly preferred other leather options which had more desirable characteristics.

 The development of Naugahyde in 1920 marked the beginning of Synthetic leather on the world fabric stage.
 The material was developed in 1892 by the U.S. Rubber Company.
 After years of diligent study, the U.S. Rubber experts have created this feasible leather substitute, originally utilized in handbags.
+For many years, synonymous with synthetic leather remained the brand name "Naugahyde."
+In many industrial uses through the 1930s, this material grew widespread, and in the 1940s, the US military employed Naugahyde in several areas of the war.

+While some historians claim that the history of counterfeiting leather goes back to the 15th century, these Chinese efforts in the manufacturing of synthetic leather have never achieved a significant level.
+Only until oil-based polymers were developed at the end of the 19th century did mass production become practical as a substitute for leather.
 Following the lead of U.S. Rubber, a variety of other entities started making artificial leather products from the 1950s onward.
-While Naugahyde remained the dominant trademark for synthetic leather in the consumer consciousness until the waning decades of the 20th century, competitors gradually started to supplant this brand’s dominance in the artificial leather market.
+While Naugahyde remained the dominant trademark for synthetic leather in the consumer consciousness until the waning decades of the 20th century, competitors gradually started to supplant this brand's dominance in the artificial leather market.

 The environmental movement in the 1970s led to a better understanding of the risk of synthetic textiles and a negative change in popular perceptions of counterfeit leather manufacture.
 In the last couple of decades, some producers have begun to create alternatives to traditional types of false leather that are manufactured from petroleum-based polymers which are not biodegradable and ecologically hazardous.
+Although these initiatives were generally unsuccessful, in recent years, many firms have been able to produce non-PVC forms of fake leather.
+So far, however, these types of artificial leather-based vegetables have not been important in the world's fake leather industry.

 Manufacturers can manufacture false leather by using a number of various production techniques.
 Presstoff is, for example, produced by processing pulp with a particular kind of resin which offers better durability for this plant-based substance.
 However, it has traditionally prohibited extensive Presstoff manufacture, as this leather substitute is separated under damp circumstances and cannot withstand any considerable bending.